 Our results have important implications for optimal bankruptcy law design.
-As we outline in our model and document in the empirical analysis, whether the agency constraint or the demand constraint binds may vary with firm characteristics.
-Specifically, our results suggest that for firms with high private benefits of control, the relevant constraint is the demand constraint, and we observe higher borrowing and investment under the more debtor-friendly management stay system.
-In contrast, for firms with low levels of private benefits of control the binding constraint is the agency constraint and we observe more borrowing and investment under the more creditor-friendly receivership system.
+As we outline in our model and document in the empirical analysis, whether the financial constraint or the credit demand constraint binds may vary with firm characteristics.
+Specifically, our results suggest that for firms with high personal costs of bankruptcy for owners and managers, the relevant constraint is the credit demand constraint, and we observe higher borrowing and investment under the more debtor-friendly management stay system.
+In contrast, for firms with low levels of personal costs of bankruptcy for owners and managers, the binding constraint is the financial constraint and we observe more borrowing and investment under the more creditor-friendly receivership system.

-While our analysis focuses on cross-sectional differences in private benefits of control due to the importance of this parameter in the literature (Dyck and Zingales, 2004), the same argument applies to any characteristic that determines which of the two constraints is binding.
-For example, as we show in our model, the demand constraint tends to be binding for high-risk projects.
+While our analysis focuses on cross-sectional differences in personal costs of bankruptcy for owners and managers, the same argument applies to any characteristic that determines which of the two constraints is binding.
+For example, as we show in our model, the credit demand constraint tends to be binding for high-risk projects.
 This implies that a more debtor-friendly bankruptcy regime may increase borrowing and investment in industries characterized by risky investment projects (e.g., high R&D intensity).

-Moreover, the relative importance of the agency and demand effects may vary across countries.
-For example, in countries with high corporate governance standards or a large fraction of firms with diversified owners, and therefore low private benefits of control (e.g., the UK), the demand constraint may be binding less often compared with the agency constraint, and a more creditor-friendly bankruptcy regime may encourage more borrowing and investment.
-In contrast, in countries with lower governance standards and more closely held firms, and therefore high private benefits of control (e.g., India), the demand constraint may be binding more often and a more debtor-friendly bankruptcy regime may encourage more borrowing and investment.
+Moreover, the relative importance of financial constraints and credit demand may vary across countries.
+For example, in countries with high corporate governance standards or a large fraction of firms with diversified owners, and therefore low personal costs of bankruptcy (e.g., the U.K.), the credit demand constraint may be binding less often compared with the financial constraint, and a more creditor-friendly bankruptcy regime may encourage more borrowing and investment.
+In contrast, in countries with lower governance standards and more closely held firms, and therefore high personal costs of bankruptcy (e.g., India), the credit demand constraint may be binding more often and a more debtor-friendly bankruptcy regime may encourage more borrowing and investment.

 This further implies that it may be optimal to apply different bankruptcy systems to firms with different characteristics or that different systems may be optimal in different institutional environments (e.g., in different countries), depending on which constraint is more likely to bind.
-This is consistent with different bankruptcy systems being observed around the world and within-country differences in applicable bankruptcy rules-for example, before the UBA in Korea and before the Bankruptcy Reform Act of 1978 in the US.25
+This is consistent with different bankruptcy systems being observed around the world and within-country differences in applicable bankruptcy rules-for example, before the UBA in Korea and before the Bankruptcy Reform Act of 1978 in the U.S.26

-In our model, the positive agency effect of stronger creditor protection is based on a moral hazard in effort problem between firm insiders and outside investors.
+In our model, the relaxation of financial constraints as a result of stronger creditor protection is based on a moral hazard in effort problem between firm insiders and outside investors.
 Specifically, the owner-manager's financial constraint is governed by whether her incentive constraint is satisfied.
 While the incentive constraint describes the owner-manager's incentive to exert effort in our model, the general insight applies more broadly to other frictions-for example, concerns about strategic default.
-The negative demand effect of stronger creditor protection is based on private bankruptcy costs that arise due to private benefits of control.
+The negative credit demand effect of stronger creditor protection is based on personal costs of bankruptcy.
 Specifically, the demand for credit is governed by whether the owner-manager's participation constraint is satisfied.
-While the participation constraint describes the owner-manager's concern about the loss of private benefits of control, the general insight applies more broadly to other frictions-for example, a liquidation bias of creditors.
+While the participation constraint captures the owner-manager's concern about personal costs of bankruptcy, the general insight applies more broadly to other frictions-for example, a liquidation bias of creditors.